kyma-project/api-gateway/docs/user/custom-resources/apirule/v1beta2/04-15-api-rule-access-strategies.md

     noAuth: true
 ```

-### The `jwt` Handler
+## Configuration of the `jwt` Handler

-By default, the `jwt` handler is configured in the same way as in the [Ory Oathkeeper JWT authenticator configuration](https://www.ory.sh/docs/oathkeeper/pipeline/authn#jwt).
-However, you can also use this handler with the Istio JWT configuration currently being developed.
-To learn more about this functionality, see [JWT Access Strategy](04-20-apirule-istio-jwt-access-strategy.md).
+In version v1beta2 of the APIRule CR, you can use this handler only with the Istio JWT configuration.

 ```yaml
 ...